Rating: PG, 105 minutes

 Things I liked:

 - One critic said the 11 original songs are not even memorable.
 I wholeheartedly disagree.
-They were fantastic and I can’t wait to hear them again.
+In fact, I'm completely obsessed with the soundtrack and have listened to it at least a dozen times already.
+The songs were fantastic and I can’t wait to watch the movie again.
 This Is Me was also nominated for a Golden Globe for Best Original Song.
 Keala Settle sings the triumphant anthem.
 I’m so happy for her to make her film debut.
 She plays the Beared Woman.
 She is new to most of us, although she has been performing on Broadway for 30 years.
 I think The Greatest Showman (Original Motion Picture Soundtrack) is going to be very popular.